How Toxic Are You?

 Look for as low VOC paints as possible and keep as much fresh air moving as possible when painting

-Wear a paint and pesticide spray respirator when sanding anything that has had a chemical put on it as well as when painting (the neighbours would stare a little when I was in the garage painting the kitchen cabinets with a full "gas mask" on but who cares! lol)
+Wear a paint and pesticide spray respirator when sanding anything that has had a chemical put on it as well as when painting (the neighbours would stare a little when I was in the garage painting the kitchen cabinets with a full "gas mask" on, but I didn't mind and my lungs were happy I did!)

 Apart from limiting exposure, it's important to support the body's ability to detox.
 In medical literature and research, "detox" is called "biotransformation", because the body must transform the chemical compounds so they can be excreted by the body.
 So if you want to dig into the scientific details online, "biotransformation" is the search term to use.